operator-framework/operator-sdk/website/content/en/docs/building-operators/ansible/migration.md

 ## How to migrate

-The easy migration path is to create a new project from the scratch and let the tool scaffold the new layout.
+The easy migration path is to a project from the scratch and let the tool scaffold the new layout.
 Then, add your customizations and implementations.
 See below for an example.

 ### Creating a new project